radsystems-app/Radsystems-Studio-Docs/security/user-records-management.md

 - User2 with the id=6

 ![5.png](/security/recordmanagement/5.png)
-We'll check if the specific user can only see his id in user_id field record in the Order table.
+We'll check if the specific user can only see his id in the **user_id** field record in the Order table.

 As you can see, Users can only see their own encoded data.
 ![user1.png](/security/recordmanagement/user1.png)